Weakly interacting oscillators on dense random graphs: The Models and Main Results

 for $t \in [0,T]$.
 Note that \eqref{eq:randomMcKeanVlasov} is not written in closed form because of the third term on the right-hand side which is not linear in $\rho$ and $p$.
-In this sense, $\bar{\rho}$ does not formally satisfies the mean-field limit, i.e., it is not a solution to \eqref{eq:McKeanVlasov} with some deterministic $p \in [0,1]$.
+In this sense, $\bar{\rho}$ does not formally satisfy the mean-field limit, i.e., it is not a solution to \eqref{eq:McKeanVlasov} with some deterministic $p \in [0,1]$. {\change By definition, $\bar{\rho}$ is a mixture of mean-field limits, weighted by the distribution of $p$.}

 To have an intuitive understanding of what $\bar{\rho}$ may look like, consider the stochastic Kuramoto model without natural frequencies \cite{cf:BGP10,cf:C19} defined on the sequence $\xi^{(n)}_{\text{pa}}$.
 The model is defined as the solution to